When to enter a trade has always been one of the top priorities for traders, particularly for those who are relatively new to the markets.

 Price broke above the key 1.71 resistance level, but we can see that the bearish RSI divergence was already visible and the RSI was in overbought territory.
 This would have been a warning sign not to buy the breakout.
-As we can see on the chart, there was a consolidation instead of a sharp upwards move and a sell-off occurred shortly after the consolidation ended.
+As we can see on the chart, there was a consolidation instead of a sharp upward move and a sell-off occurred shortly after the consolidation ended.

 Discover below the pros and cons of using the breakout trading strategy:

 Placing a buy-stop or sell-stop order above or below the key support and resistance level is probably the most simple way of trading a breakout.

 However, it is also far riskier because there are high chances that the breakout you are trading is a false one.
 False breakouts occur frequently, as the price will only trade above/below the key resistance/support level for a very short time.
 There might initially be some momentum due to the stops being triggered, but this could fade quickly if there is not enough force behind the move.

 There are a few methods traders can utilise to confirm a breakout is valid.
 The first one is to monitor price action.
 If you are a day trader, this can be viable as you are most likely in front of the monitor anyway.
 You can also set up an alert that will trigger if the price is nearing the level you are monitoring.
 However, you will need the skills and confidence to decide whether the breakout appears valid to you or not.
 You could then manually enter the trade - but there is a risk of missing the entire move if the price moves too quickly.